EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 | `DEALSIZE`         | Deal size classification (Small, Medium, Large)            |

+**Note:** By grouping the data by `ORDERNUMBER`, it is noted that `total orders` < `number of rows`.
-Since total orders < number of rows, then this means that each product purchased in an order is listed in a different row than the other ones, with the ORDERLINENUMBER column indicating the way that the products were placed in the order.
+This fact, along with the fact that no dublicate rows were found, indicates that each product purchased in an order, is listed in a different row than the other ones, with the `ORDERLINENUMBER` column indicating the way that the products were placed in the order.

 **IΙ.
 Univariate Analysis**